 the procedure above can be described by the following composition

-This composition of operations selects a cheapest item (not necessarily unique) which has an average customer review of $3$ or more.
+This composition of operations selects a cheapest house (not necessarily unique) which has at least three rooms $3$ or more.
 When the filtering is too restrictive, an empty list results.
 For now, we will not worry about this problem.
 We come back to it later.

 Given a fixed set of attributes $\calA$, let us define a notion of ``equivalence" between decision procedures.
 We will also consider the equivalence of alternatives and lists -- clearly prerequisites for equivalence of decision procedures.